-Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes
+Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-How is the benchmark aligned with each of the environmental or social characteristics promoted by the financial product on a continuous basis?
+How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+Not explicable